clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/getting-started/navigate-injixo.md

 **Users** | {% link_new Manage user accounts | getting-started/manage-user-accounts.md %}.
 Unlock locked users.
 **User roles** | {% link_new Create new user roles and manage existing ones | getting-started/configure-user-roles.md %}.
 **Billing** | {% link_new Configure billing | getting-started/how-does-billing-work.md %}, check the current number of users, and manage invoices.
-**Administration** | Change your company's name and country.
+**System settings** | Change your company's name and country.
 Change your tenant's timezone and language.
 **Integrations** | {% link_new Set up integrations | features/acd-integration/cloud/how-integrations-work.md %} to import data into injixo.
 **Security** | {% link_new Enforce two-factor authentication | getting-started/manage-2fa.md %} for all users. {% link_new Activate single sign-on | getting-started/single-sign-on.md %} for your account and for all users' accounts.
 **Notifications** | {% link_new Configure email and browser push notifications | getting-started/notifications.md %} for other users' accounts.